GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 the artifact contains an `optional` node.
 A node is called _provided_ if the path contains a `scope: provided` dependency.

-When there is an unavailable Maven artifact and it is not optional or provided, the graph construction fails.
+When there is an unavailable Maven artifact and it is not optional or provided for the initial nodes, the graph construction fails.

 ### Unsatisfied Version Constraints